 We have used couchsurfing in every continent we’ve travelled in: to meet new friends, find a free place to stay, and get an idea of local life in the cities and regions we’ve visited.
 In this podcast, we look at how to couchsurf.

 What is couchsurfing?

 Couchsurfing is a real-life social network for travellers.
 Rather than searching for people you know, it’s about finding people you’d like to meet in the places you’re going to visit.
-Not only can you arrange to meet for a drink somewhere, you can often request to stay with them — on their couch or sometimes in a guest room.
+Not only can you arrange to meet for a drink somewhere, but you can also often request to stay with them — on their couch or sometimes in a guest room.

 - Like Facebook, you fill out a profile and people can find you, based on your location.

 - You can choose to offer someone a bed or to meet for a drink and show someone around your town.

 - Travellers can look for free places to stay, and learn more about the places they visit.

 How to couchsurf

 For travellers, couchsurfing is as simple as creating a profile on Couchsurfing.org and then looking for a suitable person to stay with or meet.
 However, your chances of finding a good host are improved by creating a good profile.